isomerpages/moe-geylangmtdpri/_about-us/School Policy/Homework Policy.md

 description: ""
 third_nav_title: School Policy
 ---
-1. Homework refers to any learning activity that students are required by the school to complete outside of curriculum time.
+<p style="text-align: justify;">1.
+Homework refers to any learning activity that students are required by the school to complete outside of curriculum time.
 It includes all tasks and assignments including those given through the Student Learning Space that require them to complete outside of curriculum time.

-2. Effective use of homework enables students to:
+<p style="text-align: justify;">2.
+Effective use of homework enables students to:  <br>
-    \- reinforce learning and deepen their conceptual understanding
+    - reinforce learning and deepen their conceptual understanding  <br>
-    \- be more skilful in applying what they have learned
+    - be more skilful in applying what they have learned  <br>
-    \- develop good study skills and habits
+    - develop good study skills and habits  <br>
-    \- take greater ownership and responsibility for independent learning
+    - take greater ownership and responsibility for independent learning  <br>

-3. Homework provides parents with:
+<p style="text-align: justify;">3.
+Homework provides parents with:
     \- timely information on the learning progress of their child
     \- opportunities to be involved in their child's learning

-4. Our proposed weekly time norms for assigning homework is as follows:
+<p style="text-align: justify;">4.
+Our proposed weekly time norms for assigning homework is as follows:

 | Level | No of Hours |
 |---|---|